andrejusk/andrejusk.github.io/content/blog/hugo-start.md

 Although they are perfectly good for what they do, they'd feel like cheating for an engineer.

+I'll stop boring you with why you should get your own website, let's actually build one.

 ## Choosing a CMS

+The first step to choose a
+**Content Management System (CMS)**.

+This choice will dictate how you will be building your website for the weeks, months, and years to come.

+I cannot stress enough how much this choice impacts your experience.

+{{ Examples }}

 ## Setting up Hugo